Everest Base camp Trek

 Everest base camp trek Length

-The total length from Lukla to Everest is 65 kilometres and the total length of this trek will be just double in essence 130 kilometres.
+The total length from Lukla to Everest is 65 kilometers and the total length of this trek will be just double in essence 130 kilometers.

-Generally, Everest base camp trek can be done in two weeks however, the length of 130 kilometres in the Himalayas is really tough for any novice trekkers.
+Generally, Everest base camp trek can be done in two weeks however, the length of 130 kilometers in the Himalayas is really tough for any novice trekkers.

 Everest base camp trek increasing altitude

-At the first place, the altitude of Lukla airport is 2804m which is just double of an altitude of Kathmandu airport that is 1400m.
-Likewise, the daily altitude gain in Everest base camp trek route will be around 600-800 meters.
+In the first place, the altitude of Lukla airport is 2804m which is just double the altitude of Kathmandu airport that is 1400m.
+Likewise, the daily altitude gain in the Everest base camp trek route will be around 600-800 meters.
 The Acute mountain sickness that this increasing altitude may cause can't be ignored.
-So, while doing Everest base camp trek one need to properly acclimatize.
+So, while doing Everest base camp trek one needs to properly acclimatize.
 You always need to keep yourself hydrated and gain the altitude slowly following every precaution and in case of any altitude, sickness sign appears you must stop your trek and fall back.

 Everest base camp trek unpredictable weather condition